loopsocial/phoenix_reverse_proxy/.github/pull_request_template.md

 ## Merge process

-This change will be reviewed and merged by [eric0fw](https://github.com/eric0fw).
+This change will be reviewed and merged by [a loopsocial developer](https://github.com/eric0fw).
 The expected timeline for review and merge is 10 business days.
 Changes will be merged once all criteria in the checklist have been met and all feedback has been addressed.

 ## Feedback